 As shown in Table~\ref{Table1}, we have already gotten the long-range magnetic interactions because of the metallicity of 1T-CrTe$_2$, and these $J_N$ can be described by the RKKY mechanism in our previous work \cite{Zhu2019}.
 RKKY model can be mapped onto the classical Heisenberg model \cite{Prange1979}. $J_{iN}$ can be used in the RKKY model directly and in two-dimensional structure, this model can be expressed as \cite{Zhu2023}:

-The $a$ is a constant, $d=r/a_0$ (r is the distance between magnetic atoms and $a_0$ is the lattice constant of 1T-CrTe$_2$) is the scaled distance, and $n$ is the electronic number in a unit cell to mediates the RKKY interaction.
-If $n$ is a constant for $a_0$, $J_{iNs}$ of RKKY is then irrelevant to $a_0$.
+The $a$ is a constant, $d=r/a_0$ (where $r$ is the distance between magnetic atoms and $a_0$ is the lattice constant of 1T-CrTe$_2$) is the scaled distance, and $n$ is the electronic number in a unit cell to mediates the RKKY interaction.
+If $n$ is a constant for $a_0$, then the $J_{iNs}$ of RKKY are irrelevant to $a_0$.
 Eq.~\eqref{EQ:15rkky} gives us a way to pick up the $J_{iNs}$ belong to RKKY by DFT calculations.
-We can set various lattice constants $a_0$ and get $J_{iNs}$ at each lattice constant, as shown in Fig.~\ref{FIG-arkky}(a) and (b).
+Various lattice constants $a_0$ can be chosen and $J_{iNs}$ obtained at each lattice constant, as shown in Fig.~\ref{FIG-arkky}(a) and (b).
 If these calculated $J_{iNs}$ are not varying with the lattice constant $a_0$, they fall under the RKKY interaction.
 As depicted in Fig.~\ref{FIG-arkky}(b), these $J_{iNs}$ show an oscillatory behavior.
 These $J_{1N}$ shoot up strongly as the lattice constant $a_0$ increases, while the ascent of $J_{3N}$ are relatively modest.
 In Fig.~\ref{FIG-arkky}(b), we can also note that the other $J_{iNs}$ hardly change with $a_0$.
 Then, they are substituted into Eq.~\eqref{EQ:15rkky} for fitting the RKKY interaction.
-In the monolayer 1T-CrTe$_2$, we can obtain that there are 0.17 electrons per unit cell to mediate the RKKY interaction.
-Under the trend of RKKY interaction, the nearest-neighbor Heisenberg interaction exhibits the nature of AFM.
+For the monolayer 1T-CrTe$_2$, the RKKY interaction is mediated by 0.17 electrons per unit cell.
+Under the trend of RKKY interaction, the NN Heisenberg interaction exhibits the nature of AFM.
 And its absolute value is larger than the actual calculated $J_{1N}$ as seen in Fig.~\ref{FIG-arkky}(b).
 Moreover, the differences between $J_{1N}$ and RKKY are all positive.
 This makes the system likely to form a FM state and also satisfies the Goodenough-Kanamori rule \cite{Kanamori1959,Goodenough1955}.
 The contribution of each nearest neighbor $J_Ni$ to $E_N$(\textbf{q}) , as shown in Fig.~\ref{FIG-arkky}(c).
 Negative $J_{1N}$ and $J_{3N}$ render the AFM system, while positive $J_{2N}$ is ferromagnetic.
 By increasing $a_0$, not only $J_{1N}$ grows strongly but also the ground state of this system turns form AFM to FM, as shown in Fig.~\ref{FIG-arkky}(a) and (b).
 Consequently, this provides an explanation for the previous work which measured that the monolayer 1T-CrTe$_2$ is ferromagnetic \cite{Zhang2021}, precisely due to the sensitivity of the lattice constant to the magnetic properties of the system.